 Corporate Governance

-In order to ensure the Board makes the right decisions for the Company and its stakeholders, it is essential that a good corporate governance structure is in place
+In order to ensure the Board makes the appropriate decisions in the best interests of the Company and its stakeholders, it is essential that a good corporate governance structure is in place

 Governance framework